roymoran/page/docs/README.md

 Best approach for setting up infrastructure for initial configuration?
 Terraform, Pulumi, or directly using cloud SDKs?
 This question applies to self-hosted options (deploying on platforms that require standing up your own infrastructure) as opposed to hosting on platforms like GitHub Pages where they offer hosting as a service.
 - TBD

+Serving static assets over storage accounts (S3, Azure Storage Account, etc) versus throwing static assets on a VM behind webserver on VM?
+Cost difference?
+Difference in technical complexity?
+Would adding new supported hosts be easier with VM route?
+- TBD